cardano-foundation/CIPs/CPS-0010/README.md

 #### 5. Versioned
 Connection standards and APIs should be explicitly versioned to clearly allow upgrades.
-Furthermore, ideally, APIs should allow for optional extendability to facilitate specialization.
+Furthermore, ideally, APIs should allow for optional extendability to facilitate specialization of connection.
-Versions and extensions should have clearly defined scopes.

 #### 6. Respect the role of wallet
 APIs should be written to have a clear scope, understanding the potential strains placed on wallet providers.